Sneaky Sasquatch

 Sneaky Sasquatch is a 2019 adventure video game developed and published by Canadian studio RAC7 for iOS, macOS and tvOS.
 It was released as a launch title for Apple Arcade.
 The game's scenery is inspired by Squamish, British Columbia, Canada.
 The game music is provided by A Shell in the Pit and scntfc.

 Sneaky Sasquatch received positive reviews from critics.
 It is considered one of the killer apps for Apple Arcade alongside What the Golf?, sustaining relatively consistent popularity in comparison with other games on the service.

 Gameplay

-The player plays as a Sasquatch, who lives near a campground, and is friends with local wildlife.
-These animals serve various different roles throughout the game (a raccoon serving as a shopkeeper, ducks doing construction, a hungry bear that gives money in exchange of food, etc.).
+The player plays as a Sasquatch, who lives near a campground and is friends with local wildlife.
+These animals serve various roles throughout the game (a raccoon serving as a shopkeeper, ducks doing construction, a hungry bear that gives money in exchange for food, etc.).
 Gameplay initially revolves around stealing food from campers and hiding from park rangers.
-After obtaining an outfit, Sasquatch mingles among humans and participates in human activities, competes in sports, and later can get a bank account and get jobs like a doctor, police officer or an office executive.
+After obtaining an outfit, Sasquatch mingles among humans and participates in human activities, competes in sports, and later can get a bank account and get jobs like a doctor, police officer, or an office executive.